 Students failing the preliminary examination must retake it in the next consecutive full semester.
 Students who fail the explication a second time must complete a non-credit Independent Study in explication until they can pass an explication graded by three members of the English graduate faculty.
-Students may not take comprehensive exit exams for the degree until the explication requirement has been satisfied.
+Students may not take comprehensive exit exams for the degree or register for thesis hours until the explication requirement has been satisfied.